webpro/hyte/README.md

 You can now browse to `http://localhost:3000/index.html` for a demo.

+Use `node server.js --watcher` to enable the template file watcher (to recompile templates when it changes).

 ## Templating 101

 Most JavaScript templating engines do their work in two phases: